Ruth Parchment CBT Cognitive Behavioural Therapist BABCP Accredited Cambridge

 Recent Continuous Professional Development Training:

-Evidence Based High Intensity CBT for Long Term Health Conditions (University of East Anglia, currently in progress 2018/2019)
+Evidence Based High Intensity CBT for Long Term Health Conditions (University of East Anglia), 2018/2019

-Treating Trauma Master Series (National Institute for Clinical Application of Behavioral Medicine, 2018)
+Treating Trauma Master Series (National Institute for Clinical Application of Behavioural Medicine), 2018

-An Introduction to Narrative Therapy (Liaison Psychiatry Addenbrooke’s NHS Trust, 2017)
+An Introduction to Narrative Therapy (Liaison Psychiatry Addenbrooke’s NHS Trust, Cambridge), 2017

 Areas of counselling I deal with